 Micromanagement is an issue popping up more and more between nannies and parents these days.
-Maybe it’s because parents can now watch their nanny in action through live streaming cameras all day and that has triggered the need to manage from afar.
+Maybe it’s because parents have been home due to the pandemic and they’re closer to the action than they’re used to.
+Or maybe it’s because the ones working can watch their nanny in action through live streaming cameras all day and that has triggered the need to manage from afar.
 Or maybe it’s because we have so many new nanny employers who are getting faulty or lacking information about how to effectively create and maintain a successful employment relationship.
 Whatever the reason, micromanagement is derailing too many otherwise good nanny positions.
 If you find yourself working for a micromanager, here’s a three step approach that can help you work through the challenges and find success on the other side.

 Assuming your work performance is where it should be, it’s important to understand that the issues causing the micromanagement come from your boss, not you.
 This doesn’t mean your boss is unhinged or a jerk.
-It just means that she’s dealing with the normal trepidation that comes with leaving her child with a nanny or she’s struggling with a different type of emotional challenge and micromanagement is her go-to coping strategy.
+It just means that they’re dealing with the normal trepidation that comes with leaving their child with a nanny or they’re struggling with a different type of emotional challenge and micromanagement is their go-to coping strategy.
 Remembering it’s not about you can be a big ask because this management style often shows up as criticism and questioning and that feels very personal.
 However when you can step back and put space between your emotions and the situation, it helps you move forward in a positive way.

 New Nanny Grace Period

 So look at the first couple of months on the job as the trust building phase.
 Use it to develop a solid foundation with your employers.
 Ask questions, check in with them to make sure things are going well, and don’t make assumptions around grey area issues.
-Miscalculated judgment calls like assuming it’s fine to let the baby sleep with a new lovey or leaving the toddler in the back yard to run to the bathroom can cast a net of doubt and anxiety over even calm parents.
+Miscalculated judgment calls like assuming it’s fine to leave the toddler in the back yard to run to the bathroom or to take a phone call while the 5 year old plays in the bath as long as you’re in ear shot can cast a net of doubt and anxiety over even calm parents.
 Trust builds pretty quickly in a good nanny / family relationship and most parents settle into a comfortable employer style.
 Just give them time.

 But what happens when this phase doesn’t end?